 The Company's functional currency is Singapore Dollar ("S\$") as it reflects the primary economic environment in which the Company operates.
 Transactions in foreign currencies are recorded in the functional currency at the rates ruling at the dates of the transactions.
 At each end of the reporting year, recorded monetary balances and balances measured at fair value that are denominated in non-functional currencies are reported at the rates ruling at the end of the reporting year and fair value measurement dates respectively.
-All realised and unrealised exchange adjustment gains and losses are dealt with in profit or loss except when a gain or loss on a non-monetary item is recognised in other comprehensive income, any exchange component of that gain or loss is recognised in other comprehensive income and if applicable deferred in equity such as qualifying cash flow hedges.
-These financial statements are presented in the Company's functional currency.
+All realised and unrealised exchange adjustment gains and losses are dealt with in profit or loss except when a gain or loss on a non-monetary item is recognised in other comprehensive income, any exchange component of that gain or loss is recognised in other comprehensive income.
+The presentation is in the functional currency.